emvalencaf/adm-dashboard/README.md

 - [x] Provision of API endpoints for each e-store to be consumed in another project.

 ### How to use
-### Como usar

-[1]- Download the project and open the terminal in the project's root directory (main folder), then type the command `npm install`;
+1. Download the project and open the terminal in the project's root directory (main folder), then type the command `npm install`;

-[2]-  Next, configure the following environment variables:
+2. Next, configure the following environment variables:
 ```
 # Clerk Variables (for authentication)
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=